 The Fastly Content Delivery Network allows you to cache your data using multiple servers across the world, dramatically reducing the amount of latency involved with accessing it.
-In this article, we will be going over the steps involved with setting up Fastly to run operations with your B2 data.
+In this article, we will be going over the steps involved with setting up Fastly CDN as a front end for your public B2 bucket.

-If you already have a domain name configured, type in the domain name.
-If not you can configure your own using the following.
+- If you already have a domain name configured, type in the domain name.
+If not, you can configure your own that will at least temporarily (until the domain is registered) be addressable at the following address.

 Articles in this section